karasatishkumar/osgi-labs/README.md

 Once you have successfully installed the project, you need some apache karaf knowledge to install the bundles to OSGi container (Apache Karaf).

+May be for new users I'm just specifing the basic steps to install the bundles.

+Bundle installation works with maven configuration.
+You need to have "M2_HOME" in user user/system variable list.
+Karaf uses the "M2_HOME" attribute to locate the bundle in maven repository.

+Start the karaf

+	$KARAF_HOME/bin/karaf.sh

+Command for installing a bundle

+	install -s mvn:com.techiekernel.user/com.techiekernel/1.9.9

+In the above command the first atribute after mvn is the atrifact id, second is the group id and the third one is version.

 ## Contributing
 Pull requests are welcome.